 Typically electrical and plumbing are the two most frequent problems encountered when it comes to taking care of a manufactured homes.
-Many hours were devoted in answering those repair problem questions.
+Many hours were devoted in answering those repair questions.

 Always follow the recommendations and instructions found on any packaging.
-Select all building materials and parts for manufactured home repair and renovations wisely.
+Select all building materials and parts for your manufactured home repair and renovations wisely.

 It doesn't matter if you own a Palm Harbor, Fleetwood, Clayton Homes, Horton, Oakwood, Champion, Redman, Schult or any other brand, the repairing guidelines supplied apply toward all single wide, double wide or triple wide manufactured homes.

 Don't cut corners.
 Do it right the first time, a poorly done repair costs you twice.

-If more specific information is needed, a better explanation on any repairs or step by step How To DIY instructions on repairing problems, remodeling, renovation, improvement or maintenance subjects let me know.
+If more specific information is needed, a better explanation on any repairs or step by step How To DIY instructions on repairing problems, remodeling, renovation, improvement or maintenance service subjects let me know.

 Safety should always be the utmost priority.
 If you are not sure of your abilities, I advise you to select and hire licensed handyman, electrician or plumber.
-Ask your friends, neighbors and local dealerships who they use.
-Always ask for recommendations, certifications and references before allowing anyone to do any repair work.
+Ask your friends, neighbors and local dealerships for any services they use.
+Always ask for recommendations, certifications and references before allowing anyone to do any service repair work.

 Adhere to local zoning and planning department regulations before taking on any manufactured housing repairs therefore avoiding a citation for unauthorized repair work.

 Have any questions?

 If you can not find the how to fix it answers for your do it yourself improvements, renovation or maintenance problems, please feel free to send any questions or comments and I will help you FREE.

 I invite everyone to look at the DIY Repair Blog Page

 I have posted questions that were emailed to me along with the answers I gave.
 Most people find this helpful with a manufactured home repair problem they are having.